conor-f/spotibar/README.md

   This should open up a browser at `127.0.0.1`.
 Copy the entire URL and paste it back into the terminal window you ran `spotibar --auth` from.
 You should see a message similar to `Successfully authenticated.`.

+  If you're getting errors, try removing spotibar and reinstalling under sudo permissions.
+If you get an error involving `libtk8.6.so`, install tk using your distro's package manager.

   Once `spotibar` is installed and authenticated, you need to modify your polybar config as follows (or however suits your needs!):